amirahmadadibi/AparatAndroidClient/README.md

 # AparatAndroidClient
-get your merchant code from your panel int next.zarinpal.com
+This project uses Zarinpal payment SDK for featuring in app perchues Get your merchant code from your panel int next.zarinpal.com

-## edit file Constants.kt
+## Edit file Constants.kt

 ```
 const val MERCHANT_ID = "YOUR_MERCHANT_CODE"